Identity Politics and the Death of Christian Unity

 In so far as consciousness-raising and recognition are the first crucial steps with identity politics, the duty of all other groups is to offer vocal solidarity.
 To fail to be vocally supportive on Facebook, in the classroom, or with a rainbow flag on your desk, to be silent, to be passive, is an implicit preservation of the unjust hierarchy, because such silence and passivity is an acquiescence to the former reality.
 Remember reality is socially constructed.
 So if you’re not actively sponsoring the new reality, your acquiescing to the old one.

 So that’s identity politics.
-I want to turn now to talking about how identity politics is an unexpected ally for Christians who seek to view all of life through biblical lenses.
+I want to turn now to talking about how identity politics offers a few points of agreement for Christians who seek to view all of life through biblical lenses.
 Identity politics is a cause of some of our division, but it’s also the symptom of older sins, which are also the source of some of our divisions.

 No, identity politics does not offer us an alternative source of truth to the Bible.
 But it does point to people’s experiences, which, sometimes, might help us to see things in our Bible that we hadn’t really paid attention to before.